mongodb/motor/doc/examples/tailable-cursors.rst

+.. currentmodule:: motor.motor_tornado

 Motor Tailable Cursor Example
 =============================

-A cursor on a capped collection can be tailed using :attr:`~motor.MotorCursor.fetch_next`:
+A cursor on a capped collection can be tailed using `MotorCursor.fetch_next`:

 .. code-block:: python